lentendu/DeltaMP/README.md

 + __Assign all reads__: the accepted values are “yes” or “no”.
 Activating this option will assign all dereplicated or pre-clustered reads to a taxonomy.
 A consensus assignment is then determined for each OTU at a threshold of 60 %.
 If set to “no”, only the most abundant read per OTU will be assigned to taxonomy.
 The default is “no”.

++ __Full path to additional database prefix name__: the full path to the filename prefix of additional reference sequences to add to the reference database (useful to integrate yet unpublished sequences).
+The fasta and taxonomy formats need to match with the main database. dub format for vsearch will be generated automatically if needed.
+The default is "no".

 + __Assign putative function__: "yes" or "no" to assign putative function to Fungi using the FUNGuild database (Nguyen et al., 2016).

 + __Minimum number of sample for abundant OTUs__: a number between 0 and ∞ (see [Outputs](#outputs)).
 The default is 1.